youkai-pl/lanchat/Docs/README.md

 Looks familiar?

-Version 2.0.0.2008 introduce new terminal client based on [ConsoleGui](https://github.com/TomaszRewak/C-sharp-console-gui-framework) framework.
+Version 2.0.0.2008 introduces new terminal client based on [ConsoleGui](https://github.com/TomaszRewak/C-sharp-console-gui-framework) framework.
 I like the irssi look, so I tried to make something similar.

 ## Contribute